Last Updated on September 13, 2022 by Wandering our World

 Synonymous with both Jamaica and Rastafarians is marijuana – which is legal for medicinal use in Jamaica, and for use by Rastafarians.
 Being caught with small amounts (2oz or less) will result in just a small fine of around 5 USD.
 That makes Jamaica a relatively safe place to smoke for tourists looking for their ganja fix.
 It’s common for tourists to be approached about buying weed in Jamaica – always exercise caution.

-Food in the DR has strong influences from nearby Latin America, and as a former Spanish colony, there are many traditional Spanish dishes on the island.
+Food in the Dominican Republic has strong influences from nearby Latin America, and as a former Spanish colony, there are many traditional Spanish dishes on the island.

 Sancocho is a hearty stew made from meat and vegetables that is popular in the country, and is well worth trying.